mulesoft-assets/template-wday2snow-worker-bidirectional-sync/README.md

 2. All times are stored in the ServiceNow platform in Coordinated Universal Time (UTC) so time data needs to be converted to UTC time zone before querying the ServiceNow.

 3. **Required Fields:** The following fields should be filled in in ServiceNow instance as they are required in Workday: Street, City, State/Province, Zip/Postal Code, Country, Phone.

+4. **Username field:** The username has to be valid for both instancies.